jhustata/livre/_build/html/_sources/lab1_answerkey.md

 ## Part 2

 6. Generate a variable called `age_categories` that is 0 for children (ages<18), 1 for adults (18-60), and 2 for senior citizens (>60).
 What is the mean number of years patients spent on the waitlist in each age group? (<u>Hint</u>: consider `tab`, `sum`)  `0.71y; 2.48y; 2.27y`
-7. Type the command `describe` to see a list of all variables.
-Which ones don't have a variable label?
-Write code to give a variable label to all variables that don't yet have one.
+7. Type the command describe to see a list of all variables.
+Which ones don’t have a variable label?
+Write code to give a variable label to all variables that don’t yet have one.
 Then run describe again to show the labeled variables.  `Any description is fine`
 8. Variable `abo` represents blood type and is coded as 1=A, 2=B, 3=AB, 4=O. Variable `prev` represents whether the patient has had a previous transplant and is coded 0=No, 1=Yes.
 Create a value label for `prev`.
 Put the command `tab abo prev` in your script, to produce the following output (with xxxx filled in):

 ```stata